steffinchen/findmypast-primetables/README.md

 How to run
 ----------

-In the root folder in a command line, execute
+Before running it for the first time, install all the dependencies:

+    npm install

+Start the app in development mode.
+Open http://localhost:3000 in a browser to view it:

     npm start

-This will start the app in development mode.
-Open http://localhost:3000 to view it in the browser.

 Run tests: